 The element of respect in a relationship, or the lack thereof, comes to the fore most strongly in times of conflict.
 How do you react when you find yourselves on the opposite sides of a divide?
-Do you resort to the silent treatment, giving each other the cold shoulder or engaging in shouting matches?
-Or do you sit across from each other and voice your opinions, reservations without trying to bring your partner down?
+Do you resort to the silent treatment, giving each other the cold shoulder, or engage in shouting matches?
+Or do you sit across from each other and voice your opinions and reservations without trying to bring your partner down?

-Hearing each other out, not resorting to manipulation or mind games, and preventing fights from becoming abusive or toxic are the hallmarks of healthy conflict resolution that indicate mutual respect between partners.
-If you find yourself lacking on the count, work on fixing problematic tendencies to establish respect and love in a relationship.
+Hearing each other out, not resorting to manipulation or mind games, and preventing fights from becoming abusive or toxic are the hallmarks of healthy conflict resolution which indicates mutual respect between partners.
+If you find yourself lacking on this count, work on fixing problematic tendencies to establish respect and love in a relationship.

 16. Don’t hold mistakes over each other’s head

 How do you show respect to a woman in a relationship?
 Or to a man for that matter?
 Not being excessively critical of them is one way to make your SO feel respected and valued.
 We all make our share of mistakes, be it in relationships or life.